BDAthlon/2017-Salis_Lab-2/README.md

 # Circuit Globs

-Circuit Globs aims to be a simple Python module to display the characteristic curves of simple genetic circuits.
-The aim is to define a set of genetic parts and reporter proteins that interact each other via a set of actions to maximize co-incidence of the curve produced with randomly populated green globs on a Xy plane.
+Circuit Globs is a simple Python module to display the characteristic curves of simple genetic circuits.
+The aim is to define a set of genetic parts and reporter proteins that interact each other via a set of actions to maximize co-incidence of the solution curve with randomly populated green globs on a Xy plane.
 It is envisoned both as a game and a learning tool.

 # Getting Started